nalwogaimmaculate36-maker/Immy-s-Portfolio/README.md

-# US Household Income Project
+# 🏡 US Household Income Project

-This project involves cleaning, analyzing, and automating U.S. household income data using MySQL.
+This project explores U.S. household income data using MySQL.
+It includes:

-## 📌 Project Highlights
-- Data cleaning using SQL queries and standardization techniques
+- 🔹 Data Cleaning: Removing duplicates, fixing typos, and standardizing fields
-- Exploratory analysis of income patterns by state, city, and type
+- 🔹 Exploratory Analysis: Identifying income patterns by state, city, and type
-- Automated cleaning workflow using stored procedures and scheduled events

-## 🔗 Additional Resources
+- 🔹 Automation: Stored procedure and scheduled event for recurring data cleaning

+## 📂 Full SQL Code
+All queries and procedures are included in the `.sql` file in this repository.

+## 🌐 Visual Walkthrough
-- 💻 For a visual walkthrough and project summary, visit my [portfolio site](https://nalwogaimmaculate3.wixsite.com/immy-1/post/us-household-data-cleaning-project)
+For a full project summary, visuals, and reflections, visit my [portfolio site](https://nalwogaimmaculate3.wixsite.com/immy-1/post/us-household-data-cleaning-project).